pupitetris/jdh2trans/README.md

 Write an EnumMethods.xml mapping file for the given packages at the xml\_file location.
 All loaded packages will be processed if no packages are specified.

+## $obj->printMetadata (xml\_file, packages ...)

+Write an Metadata.xml file for the given packages at the xml\_file location.
+All loaded packages will be processed if no packages are specified.

 # CONFIGURATION

 ## ENUM\_IGNORE\_VALUES\_FOR\_ENUM\_NAME